As market demand for enterprise application developers continues to surge, no-code and low-code vendors seek ways...

 "Quick Base manages that whole process from intake to invoicing, where we interface with our ERP system," said Darla Nutter, senior solutions architect at Datatrend.

-Previously, we kept data of work in progress through four stages (plan, execute, complete and invoice) in a table report with no visual representation, but with these reports users can see what they have to do at any given stage and prioritize work accordingly, she said.
+Previously, we kept data of work in progress through four stages (, execute, complete and invoice) in a table report with no visual representation, but with these reports users can see what they have to do at any given stage and prioritize work accordingly, she said.

 "You can drag and drop tasks to different columns and it automatically updates the stage for you," she said.